 If you think you don’t need life insurance, think again.
 With this type of policy in place, you have the ability to make sure your loved ones get what they need to live comfortably after you pass away.
 It’s not pleasant to think about your death, but it’s important to make sure the people you value most have what they need after you’re gone.
 Life insurance is designed to do that.
-Find the Best Life Insurance Enter your ZIP code below and be sure to click at least 2-3 companies to find the very best rate.

 Not all life insurance is created equal.
 When you shop for a policy, you’ll find you have some options.
 The two most common types of life insurance — whole life insurance and term life insurance — have key differentiators.
 In this article, we’ll give you an overview of the former so you know what to expect when buying a whole life insurance policy and how it differs from term coverage.

 Whole life insurance, like term insurance, will pay your beneficiaries a specific amount of money upon your death.
 The primary difference between term and whole life insurance policies is that term policies provide coverage for a set period (10 or 20 years, for instance), while whole life insurance pays its benefit as long as premiums have been paid.

 What is whole life insurance?
 It’s an insurance policy that pays the people you name (your beneficiaries) a set amount of money (your death benefit) when you pass away.